-The fact that Kentucky distilleries are clustered together facilitates visiting several during one trip.
-The route stretches for roughly 70 miles, from Lexington to Louisville and down to Bardstown.
+The fact that Kentucky distilleries are clustered together makes it easy to visit several during one trip.
+The primary Kentucky Bourbon Trail route stretches for roughly 70 miles, from Lexington to Louisville and down to Bardstown.

 Although bourbon recipes are closely guarded secrets, tours and exhibits at each distillery demonstrate how field grains are transformed and bottled as bourbon.
 “Wine has good and bad seasons,” says Master Distiller Jimmy Russell of Wild Turkey.
 Bourbon is less finicky: “We strive to be consistent.”
 While bourbon is made much as it was 200 years ago, subtle differences among distillers’ production processes yield distinct flavor profiles.

-By law bourbon must be made in the United States using at least 51 percent corn, stored in new charred American white oak barrels for at least two years to earn the “straight” moniker), and have no additives other than pure water.
+By law, bourbon must be made in the United States using at least 51 percent corn, stored in new charred American white oak barrels (for at least two years to earn the “straight” moniker), and have no additives other than pure water.
 Within these boundaries, producers achieve unique tastes by manipulating variables such as the other grains selected for their recipes (like malted barley, rye, wheat and oats), yeast strain, cooking temperature, distillation method, and storage climate.
 But one essential ingredient is more elusive: Age.
 Per regulation, any age listed on a bourbon label must represent the youngest in the blend.
-So a mix of spirits distilled in 1826, 1962, 1987 and 2005 is an eight-year bourbon in 2013.
+So a mix of spirits distilled in 1826, 1962, 1987 and 2010 is an eight-year bourbon in 2018.
 Rickhouses (or warehouses) storing filled barrels boast a mouth-watering aroma and walking through is heavenly: Over time a percentage of each barrel is lost to evaporation; it’s referred to as the “angel’s share.”

 Each tour provides unique hands-on experiences, including opportunities to taste fermenting mash, seal your own bottle, hammer a bung into a barrel, see pre-Prohibition tools, buy a bottle autographed by a master distiller, create your own blend, and learn how to taste bourbon like an expert.
 Allow at least an hour for each tour, which will typically conclude with an opportunity to sip small samples.
 (And we do mean tiny, since tour guides are aware that you’ll be getting back behind the wheel to drive to another distillery.)

 While not all the producing distilleries have public tours, most of them do.
 Whether or not a distillery offers tours, it typically provides some sort of visitor experience such as a tasting room and/or a gift shop.

-From craft to the world’s largest producers, there are currently 14 distilleries that invite visitors to learn about their brands via experiences and tastings.
+From artisan distillers to the world’s largest producers, there are currently over 40 distilleries that invite visitors to learn about their brands via experiences and tastings.
 Among these, 11 make up the “Kentucky Bourbon Trail” and 13 comprise the “Kentucky Bourbon Trail Craft Tour.”

 - Barrel House Distilling Company